Skip to main content

 Calibrating Your Personal Health Equation

-The knowledge of these legal frameworks governing your is more than academic.
+The knowledge of these legal frameworks governing your health data is more than academic.
 It is a tool for self-advocacy.
 Your biology is a closed system, unique to you, and any decision to share its readouts with an external party is significant.

 The journey to optimal health is one of deep personalization, moving from population-based statistics to an understanding of your own specific needs, sensitivities, and genetic predispositions.
 The data points requested by a wellness program are merely the chapter headings of a much larger story.